DSpace-Labs/DSpace-Docker-Images/PITCHME.md

 - Repository Managers who want to become more involved in DSpace development
 - Potential DSpace contributors who want to learn how they can get started with the project

++++

+### Logistics

+- 1 hour
+- 10 min will be saved for Questions
+- Terry and Pascal will want to screen share
+- March 5th, 8am pt, 11am ET, 5pm CET

 ---

 ### About the presenters